emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 ## 7. Furtherly process your data

-Now that we have our concatenated fasta file we can check that everything is fine by scrolling down the genome and see that the three fragments are fine, or we can use a tool to analyze fasta files and see the number of sequences in a fasta and the number of nucleotides of each sequence.
+Now that we have our concatenated fasta file, we can check that everything is fine by scrolling down the genome, and checking that the three fragments are fine, or we can use another tool to count the number of sequences in a fasta file, and the number of nucleotides in each sequence.

-To do this we are going to:
+To do this, we are going to:
 1. Search **fasta** in the tool square.
 2. Select **Fasta Statistics Display summary statistics for a fasta file**
 3. In *fasta or multifasta file* select **multiple data set**